 Here are some common situations/conditions that require first aid, and how to perform the procedures:

-Possible causes: Car accident, animal fight, fall, clotting problem, rat poisoning, severe wound.
+Possible causes: Car accident, animal fight, fall, clotting problem, severe wound.

 What to do: Bleeding from an artery is an immediately life-threatening situation.
 Arterial blood is bright red, bleeds in spurts, is difficult to stop, and requires immediate veterinary attention.